zerolagtime/linux-audit-reporting/README.md

     Audit rules exist to monitor access to security-relevant logs
 === Quick audit configuration check complete
 ```
-*NOTE* The previous check is looking for consistency in the audit records
+**NOTE** The previous check is looking for audit record consistency,
-so if it detects that some audit records are not being watched, then
+so if it detects unwatched audit records, then the software alerts
-the auditor is alerted.
+the auditor.
 The review will continue, but the official
 record is that the auditor was warned that their review was incomplete.
+{::note}

 ```
 =================================================